Amazon's Alexa will offer user answers when she's stumped

 "The Alexa Answers website allows invited customers to answer questions, asked by other customers, that Alexa currently does not know the answer to," the post said.
 "After a customer submits the answer, the answer may be given to Alexa customers.
 Then, when the next customer asks Alexa the question answered by the community, Alexa will have access to that answer and can choose to respond by attributing the response to "an Amazon customer" before providing the answer."

-An Amazon spokesperson tells CNET that the company is aiming its Alexa Answers invitations at "our most engaged Alexa customers and customer reviewers from Amazon.com."
+An Amazon spokesperson told me the company is aiming its Alexa Answers invitations at "our most engaged Alexa customers and customer reviewers from Amazon.com."

 I also asked how Amazon plans to vet user-submitted answers for accuracy and appropriateness.
-The company tells me that automated filters will pull responses with profane or inappropriate language.
-Additionally, Alexa customers can up or down vote contributed answers as they hear them --user-submitted responses with too many down votes will get yanked out of Alexa's database.
+The company tells me that automated filters will pull responses with obscene or inappropriate language.
+Additionally, Alexa customers can up or down vote contributed answers as they hear them.
+User-submitted responses with too many down votes will get yanked out of Alexa's database.

 "High quality answers are important to us, and this is something we take seriously," an Amazon spokesperson says.
 "It's still day one for this experience - we expect to learn a lot during the invite-only period and will continue to evolve the experience based on customer feedback."